Predator: Badlands

-Predator: Badlands is a 2025 American science fiction action film and the seventh installment in the Predator franchise.
-The film was directed by Dan Trachtenberg and written by Patrick Aison from a story by Trachtenberg and Aison.
-Elle Fanning and Dimitrius Schuster-Koloamatangi star in leading roles.
-In the film, Dek, a young Yautja exiled from his clan, crash-lands on a hostile planet and must prove himself worthy of the hunt.
-Struggling to survive, he forms an unlikely alliance with Thia, a damaged Weyland-Yutani Corporation android, as they face off against an apex predator.
+Predator: Badlands is a 2025 American science fiction action film directed by Dan Trachtenberg and written by Patrick Aison from a story by Trachtenberg and Aison.
+It is the seventh installment in the Predator franchise.
+The film stars Elle Fanning and Dimitrius Schuster-Koloamatangi in leading roles.
+The story follows Dek, a young exiled Yautja, who crash-lands on a hostile planet and must prove himself worthy of the hunt by killing an apex predator, leading him to form an alliance with Thia, a Weyland-Yutani Corporation android.

+Following the success of Prey (2022), Trachtenberg returned to direct two additional films in the franchise.
+Badlands was announced to be releasing in 2025 after another Predator film, which would later turn out to be Predator: Killer of Killers (2025).

-Predator: Badlands had its premiere at the TCL Chinese Theatre on November 3, 2025, and was released in the United States by 20th Century Studios on November 7, 2025.
-The film received positive reviews from critics and has grossed $139 million worldwide against a $105 million budget.
+Predator: Badlands premiered at the TCL Chinese Theatre on November 3, 2025, and was released in the United States on November 7, by 20th Century Studios.
+The film received generally positive reviews from critics and grossed over $184 million worldwide.

 Plot

+Yautja are prey to none.
+Friend to none.
+Predator to all.